-Fortunately I have been using juicing machines regularly for the past 10 years.
-I love to cook and spend most of my spare time in the kitchen making something or other, and I have used a lot of gadgets (I love gadgets!), and made a lot of juice.
+Fortunately, I have been using juicing machines regularly for the past 10 years.
+I love to cook and spend most of my spare time in the kitchen making something or other, and I have used a lot of gadgets (I love gadgets!) and made a lot of juice.

 The most important thing to understand is the difference between the two main types of electric juicer machines: Masticating juicers and Centrifugal Juicers.

 Made famous by the Jack LaLanne infomercial (a great guy, but steer clear of his juicer, it is not so great), the centrifugal style juicing machine is usually the type that jumps to mind when people think of a juice extractor.
-I actually recommend the centrifugal machines made by Breville, they are awesome.
+I recommend the centrifugal machines made by Breville, they are awesome.

 The upside of these centrifugal juicers is that they make juice super fast.
-With a high-quality Breville juicer machine you can make a juice in just 4 seconds if you got your fruits and veggies all lined up.
+With a high-quality Breville juicer machine, you can make a juice in just 4 seconds if you got your fruits and veggies all lined up.
 The fast-speed system also makes it effortless, you don't need to use force, just a light push on the pusher and the juicer does the rest.

 Also, the high-speed mechanism produces heat that causes some oxidation, this kills some of the antioxidants and creates some foam.
 However, don't let this make you think that produce bad juice - they don't.
 You still get an awesome nutritious glass of juice full of health benefits, but if your priority is to get the most nutritious juice possible, then you will need a masticating juicer.

-Take a look at the pic to the left, the green part is the gear that extracts the juice.
+Take a look at the pic above, the green/beige part is the gear that extracts the juice.
 This is why masticating juicers are also known as 'single gear juicers'.
 This gear rotates slowly to crush the juice out of produce that is passed down the shoot.

 The slow thorough action has several benefits:

-The flipside of these benefits:
+The flip side of these benefits: